IMDEANetworksWNG/UbiLocate/README.md

 rxs="4"
 ```

-If you want to extract CSI from more than one router.
-Simple add more numbers at the end.
+If extracting CSI from more than one router is needed, just simple add more numbers at the end.
 Example rxs="4 5"

 ## Getting CSI by MATLAB